Zeydan Karalar

-Zeydan Karalar (born 1 January 1958) is a Turkish engineer, politician, former Mayor of Adana Metropolitan Municipality, and former Deputy President of the Union of Municipalities of Türkiye.
+Zeydan Karalar (born 1 January 1958) is a Turkish engineer, politician, former Mayor of Adana Metropolitan Municipality, and former Deputy President of the Union of Municipalities of Turkey.

 Early life

 He was born on 1 January 1958 in the Seyhan district of Adana.
 He attended primary school, middle school and high school in Adana and graduated from Çukurova University with a degree in mechanical engineering in 1980.

 Karalar was elected President of the Chamber of Civil Engineers, serving as regional president and delegate to the higher council for two years.
 Between 1979 and 1985, he worked as Yarn Plant Manager at Çukobirlik.
 Between 1985 and 1991, he served as Customer Service Manager at AEG-ETİ.